Gharsa-Amin/Gharsa-Amin/README.md

 ---

-> "Building impactful software solutions that bridge the gap between security, innovation, and
+> "Building impactful software solutions that bridge the gap between security, innovation, and user needs."